DV

 Quick verdict

-SMCI (Super Micro Computer, Inc.) and SMCY (YieldMax SMCI Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+SMCI (Super Micro Computer, Inc.) is a stock, while SMCY (YieldMax SMCI Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive